tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ## Conclusions, Observations and Recommendations

-In conclusion, this report has:

-- highlighted the connection between arithmetic circuits and R1CSs;
-- clarified the difference R1CSs make in Bulletproofs and in range proofs;
-- compared ZK Proofs for arithmetic circuits and Programmable Constraint System;
-- explained what is meant by the following in [[4]] - "We note that a range proof using the protocol of Bootle et al. [[5]] would have required implementing the commitment opening algorithm as part of the verification circuit, which we are able to eliminate."

-Constraint systems indeed form a natural language for most computational problems expressed as arithmetic circuits.
-No wonder they have found such ample application in both zk-SNARKs and Bulletproofs.
+Constraint systems form a natural language for most computational problems expressed as arithmetic circuits, and have found ample application in both zk-SNARKs and Bulletproofs.
 Although much work still needs to be done, Bulletproofs with constraint systems built on them promise to be powerful tools for efficient handling of verifiable programs.
 The leverage that developers have, in choosing whatever gadgets they wish to implement, leaves enough room to build proof systems that have some degree of modularity.
+Proof system examples by both Dalek and Harchandani are valuable examples of what can be achieved with Bulletproofs and  R1CSs.
 The possibility of using this Bulletproofs framework in building blockchain-enabled confidential digital asset schemes provides greater opportunities.
-With regard to validation of transactions or verification proofs, it would be an interesting survey to make on how the blockchain community could vote, given a choice between Bulletproofs and zk-SNARKs.
-Only time will tell which of these two will yield better practicality.